 Future Foresters is an ongoing after-school program that serves students at Waikōloa Elementary and Middle School.
 We have 42 Future Foresters and our group is comprised of new and returing 4th and 5th grade students as well as several Forest Leaders who are middle school students that return to the program to help mentor our younger students.

 Future Foresters is a free program sponsored by WDFI and our supporters.
-The program is offered on a first-come-first-serve basis.
+The program is offered to students based on need and interest.
 Applications are distributed to classrooms in early August.
 Our program fills up quickly and a waiting list is maintained throughout the year.
 If you have any questions, or would like to support our haumana, please contact us.

 “It is a great place to learn about native plants and Hawaiian culture.
 You get to plant these plants with an awesome teacher Auntie Jackie.”

 – Aileana Pajimola, 4th Grade, Age 10

 “For years I heard that there was a green huge forest and I want to see that again.”

 -Trey Thomas, 6th Grade Age 12

 “Future Foresters has influenced my view of the environment in a positive way because being out in nature and helping out the forest helps me see that we can make a difference in the environment.”